smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

 You can check the full example [here](https://github.com/smdaa/teeny-autograd-c/blob/main/examples/mnist_mlp/mnist_mlp.c)

 ### Paint
-This is more of a fun example, where we only use the forward pass to create a sort of neural network shader, ie we input a vector that represent a coordinates of a pixel in the image and we get back a vector that represents the color.
+This is more of a fun example, where we only use the forward pass to create a sort of neural network shader, i.e., we input a vector that represents the coordinates of a pixel in the image, and we get back a vector that represents the color.

 I landed on the following model: